 Dublin, Ireland’s capital city is the country's economic hub.
-It’s home to nine of the world’s top 10 technology companies (including Google, Facebook and PayPal), while 50% of the world’s top banks, the top 10 pharmaceutical companies and 17 of the top medical technology companies are also located here.
+It’s home to nine of the USA’s top 10 technology companies (including Google, Facebook and PayPal), while 20 out of 25 of the world’s top financial services companies, the top 10 pharmaceutical companies and 14 out of 15 of the top medical technology companies are also located here.

 In the south of the country, Cork is a hub of learning and innovation; traditional educational landmarks like University College Cork complement more specialised institutions like Cork College of Commerce.
 Tyndall and Rubicon Centre continue to make leaps forward in research, communication and business.
 Cork City has always been known for its pharmaceutical credentials but in recent years, U.S technology companies like Apple and EMC have established a strong presence there.

 One of Kerry’s greatest strengths is tourism, but Tralee is fast making a name for itself in the technology sector with Institute of Technology Tralee and major FinTech players like FEXCO.
 Outside of Dublin, the largest concentration of Foreign Direct Investment in Ireland is within the Shannon region, home to medical devices and pharma companies like Stryker and Vistakon.
 The University of Limerick continues to shine when it comes to engineering, health sciences and business, while Limerick Institute of Technology promotes innovation and enterprise in the area.

 Galway’s creative spirit needs no introduction, and will be celebrated when the city becomes the European Capital of Culture in 2020.
 The medical device eco-system in Galway is one of the top five medical device clusters in the world, with 80% of the world's heart stents made there.